tum-esi/SEEMQTT/Code/Tools/readme.md

-#Key Generator
+### Key Generator

-This is used to generate a public and private key copatable to the KeyNote credeantils (i.e., in Hex and base64) format.
+This tool is used to generate a public and private key compatible to the KeyNote credentials.
-It also create the .PEM file of that key.
+The tool will generate public and  private keys in both  .PEM  format and KeyNote format (i.e., Hex or Base64).
-You need to use this to generate publik and private keys for the Publisher, CAs, and Subscribers.
+You need to use this tool to generate public and private keys for the Publisher, CAs, and Subscribers.

+You must copy the keys of the Publisher to the  Arduino project and form the credential (without signature).
+You must create the other credentials (i.e., CR^{CA}_Sub) and sign it using KeyNote.

+#### Compile and run

+- Compile the test file
+  `$ make`

+- generate the keys

+  `$ ./KeyGen pkKname prKname keylenght `

+  keylenght can be either 1024, 2048 or 3072